Are you planning to go hiking in Canyonlands National Park? Here are our picks for the best trails in Island in the Sky, Needles, and Maze districts!

 It can be majorly intimidating.

-The park is notorious for The Maze district, the extremely dangerous, poorly marked backcountry area made famous from the movie (and book) 127 hours, the true story of a solo backpacker who became trapped under a fallen boulder.
+The park is notorious for The Maze district — the dangerous, poorly marked backcountry area made famous from the movie (and book) 127 hours, the true story of a solo backpacker who became trapped under a fallen boulder.

 Reading about the Maze is enough to scare me (and probably most people) away from the park.